IBM/db2sock-ibmi/README.md

 To be clear, **new libdb400.a synchronous driver CLI APIs are the same (today APIs).**
 That is, new libdb400.a under most PASE languages will run exactly same code path.
 In fact, at present new libdb400.a will run 'original APIs' by calling old driver (/QOpenSys/QIBM/ProdData/OS400/PASE/lib/libdb400.a).
+You really should be able to slip this driver under your current PASE favorite script language and keep running (i am).

 Specifically 'new' changes to old driver, **original UTF-8 (1208) and new UTF-16 (1200 - wide) APIs take alternate short path directly call ILE API database (no PASE iconv).**